jsuarezruiz/awesome-dotnet-maui/README.md

 # Awesome .NET MAUI [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 [.NET Multi-platform App UI (**.NET MAUI**)](https://dot.net/maui) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.
-Using .NET MAUI, you can develop apps that can run on Android, iOS, macOS, and Windows from a single shared code-base.
+Using .NET MAUI, you can develop apps that can run on Android, iOS, macOS, Windows and Tizen from a single shared code-base.

 Here you can find a curated list of **awesome** .NET MAUI libraries and resources.